The Cape Winelands is known for its outstanding wine and exquisite food, but what about its secretive wildlife?

 R750.00 per person - which is a donation towards further research

-Research days are scheduled on request (subject to researcher availability & weather-dependant) – please contact us for more information.
+It may be possible to schedule a research day for an alternative date (subject to researcher availability & weather-dependant) – please contact us for more information.

 What to bring

 A packed lunch, fruit or light snacks, plenty of water, and sunscreen.

 What to wear